HaikuTeam/docs/using-haiku/account.md

 <br>

-#### Creating a Project
+#### CREATING A PROJECT

 Simply click the (+) button next to Projects on the top-left of the Project screen.

 ![](/assets/new-project.png)

-Note that new projects can only contain letters and numbers—no other characters, not even spaces, hyphens, or underscores.
+Note that project names can only contain letters and numbers—no other characters, not even spaces, hyphens, or underscores.

 Also note:  currently there's a limit of 15 projects per account.
 Please contact [Haiku support](mailto:support@haiku.ai) if you need to raise this limit.

 <br>

-#### Sharing a Project with Teammates
+#### SHARING A PROJECT WITH TEAMMATES

 Every project is shared with all of your teammates by default!
 Simply press "Publish" to share your changes.
 [Read more about Publishing.](embedding-and-using-haiku/publishing-and-embedding.md)  New changes your teammates have made will be brought in every time you open a project or Publish.